rijalBinHusen/portofolio-2/src/content/custom-auto-increment-sql-db.md

 Because javascript is a single thread and non-blocking programing language and the user of application only me, so I can manage the process of the application goes alternately, and then a few months later I try to build the BackEnd of the application, and of course we will face another problem :).

-The backend that we will build uses the php language, because we already have the tested code in javacript language, so we just need to translate it to php languange:
+The backend that we will build uses the php language and mysql as database, because we already have the tested code in javacript language, so we just need to translate it to php languange:

 **generator_id.php**
 ```php